 Researchers say that future studies should explore any associations or relationships between hand nicotine and age to determine exactly why the hand nicotine is so much higher in older children.

-Indoor smoking has long been banned in restaurants, movie theaters, shopping malls and community housing in order to protect the general public from the dangers of secondhand smoke.
+Indoor smoking has long been banned in restaurants, movie theaters, shopping malls, and community housing in order to protect the general public from the dangers of secondhand smoke.
 But even that, this study proves, isn’t enough.

 Amongst the children in the study whose parents reported that they did not smoke around them, the children still had 82 ng of nicotine on their hands.
-Even more, researchers determined that the amount of nicotine on the children’s hands increased to 200 ng if parents smoked upwards of 15 cigarettes per day.
+Even more, researchers determined that the amount of nicotine on the children’s hands increased to 200 ng, if parents smoked upwards of 15 cigarettes per day.

-Hand washing, the researchers notes, is not an effective method of keeping children safe from the dangers of exposure to thirdhand smoke.
+Hand washing, the researchers note, is not an effective method of keeping children safe from the dangers of exposure to thirdhand smoke.
 Parents, they say, are encouraged to quit smoking entirely in order to reduce the potential for exposure to these dangerous chemicals.